openbmc/docs/designs/inventory/gpio-based-hardware-inventory.md

-In case the gpio state changes, 'gpio-presence-sensor' can remove the `xyz.openbmc_project.Inventory.Source.DevicePresence` interface and entity-manager can have a dbus matcher for that, to then remove the respective inventory items and any inventory items detected below it aswell.
+In case the gpio state changes, 'gpio-presence-sensor' can remove the `xyz.openbmc_project.Inventory.Source.DevicePresence` interface and entity-manager can have a dbus matcher for that, to then remove the respective inventory items and any inventory items detected below it as well.

 ### Proposed changes in entity-manager